7 - Clan Amir: The U MAMA War

 Corporal Chektar smiles as he says, “That’s good to know.
 Thank you.
 How come you’ve arranged sponsorship for them so early?”

 He replies, “The sponsorship includes hairstyle, make up kit, new ball-gown, swim suit, and a dress.
 All from top shops in Carmel.
 They have to keep their grades up to keep the sponsorship.
 Your mother says she’s never seen them study so hard before.
 They intend to earn those clothes.”
 They all laugh.

-While still laughing Corporal Chektar says, “I always told mum they can do better and they just needed a little incentive.”
+While laughing Corporal Chektar says, “I always told mum they can do better and needed a little incentive.”

 Gerry introduces Owen to the rest of the Gophers, and they give him a brief of where they’re at.
 While looking around the Port Lounge and the list of hardware they’ll have Owen asks, “Gerry, are you a millionaire?”